wekt0r/deyoutube/README.md

 # deyoutube
-simple web-extension which removes youtube feed
+Simple web-extension which removes Youtube Feed.

+No recommended videos on main page, no more scrolling through comments or related videos and no more browsing any channel.